smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

 The previous section presented a short summary on regular expression syntax.
-While the following sections go into more detail, they also provide more powerful means to model the matching behavior.
+While the following sections go into more detail, they also provide more powerful means to model matching behavior.
 However, with these operations it becomes more challenging to define the exact desired regular expression.
 In particular, patterns may be *admissible* and *inadmissible*.
 An *inadmissible* pattern has one ore more of the following properties.